 Regulatory approval of nanomedicine products is another hurdle.
 The complexity of nanomaterials and the lack of standardised testing methods make it challenging to assess the safety and efficacy of these products.
 Regulatory bodies must develop guidelines specific to nanomedicine to ensure that new therapies are both safe and effective.

-Despite these challenges, the future of nanotechnology in medicine is bright.
+Despite these challenges, the future of nanotechnology in medicine is promising.
 Ongoing research is expanding the possibilities of nanotechnology in drug delivery, diagnostics, and treatment.
 As our understanding of nanoscale materials deepens, we can expect to see even more innovative and effective therapies that will revolutionise healthcare.

 Conclusion